-In situations of hypoxia (low oxygen levels in the blood) the kidneys release Erythropoietin which stimulates the production of new red blood cells in the bone marrow.
-Excess Carbon Dioxide will result in the sympathetic nervous system being increased resulting in more rapid breathing as the body responds to eliminate the excess through the lungs.
+In situations of hypoxia (low oxygen levels in the blood), the kidneys release Erythropoietin which stimulates the production of new red blood cells in the bone marrow.
+Excess Carbon Dioxide will increase the sympathetic nervous system response, resulting in more rapid breathing as the body responds to eliminate the excess carbon Dioxide produced.

 Platelets also responds to damaged cells and tissue.
 They produce blood clots that stops bleeding and helps to fix the damage.

 An important measure of the heart's functioning is its blood pressure.
 If too high, blood vessels may be damaged causing clots or bleeding from the site of rupture.
 If it is too low, blood flow would be inadequate for the essential organs to function as they are not receiving sufficient quantities of blood to work effectively.
 Therefore blood pressure is constantly monitored.
 Hypertension is when there is an increase in blood pressure, often from an unknown cause.
 However there are identifiable risk factors, such as; Family history, smoking, sedentary lifestyle, high intake of salt or alcohol, stress, and obesity.
 Hypertension can also be due to kidney disease resulting in water and salt retention, or as a result of an endocrine disorder, again leading to the retention of excess sodium and water.